Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 Authorization: Bearer <registration_access_token>
 ```

-#### Retrieve OAuth2 access tokens
+#### Retrieve OAuth access tokens

+To retrieve an OAuth access token, you'll first need to create your application as described in the previous step.

-Use any oAuth2 client libraries to implement oAuth2 Authorize Code Flow with Refresh Token.
-Check for example this sample application [https://www.ory.sh/docs/hydra/5min-tutorial](https://www.ory.sh/docs/hydra/5min-tutorial).
+You can then use any OAuth2 client library to implement the OAuth2 Authorize Code Flow with Refresh Token.
+One sample application for your reference is available at [https://www.ory.sh/docs/hydra/5min-tutorial](https://www.ory.sh/docs/hydra/5min-tutorial).

 #### OAuth2 access token usage in Taxonomy API
-OAuth2 access token should be provided along with GraphQL request in `Authorization` header with no schema, for example:
+OAuth2 access tokens should be provided along with GraphQL requests as part of the `Authorization` header with no schema, for example:

 ```bash
 POST https://data-api.amplitude.com/graphql HTTP/1.1